Richard Watson (bass): D'Oyly Carte and later career

 Watson returned to England in 1936, and from then to 1939 appeared in concerts and operas, including a last-minute engagement to sing in The Bartered Bride at Covent Garden when the singer cast as Krušina fell ill.
 Watson and another bass, Booth Hitchen, learned the role within 24 hours, rehearsed by Beecham, and played the role for one act each.
 Watson then returned to Australia for another Williamson tour.
 During the tour, he added the Savoy opera roles of Doctor Daly in The Sorcerer and Bill Bobstay in H.M.S.
 Pinafore to his repertory.
-In December 1940, Watson married Joyce Armitage Tapson in Melbourne.This was Watson's second marriage.
-With his first wife, Gwenn Moss, an Australian violinist, he had a daughter, Janet Mary, born circa 1931.
-See "Daughter of the Theatre", The Australian Women's Weekly, 11 January 1936, p.
-3 In 1943, he was appointed principal teacher of singing at his old college, the Elder Conservatorium.
+In December 1940, Watson married Joyce Armitage Tapson in Melbourne.
+In 1943, he was appointed principal teacher of singing at his old college, the Elder Conservatorium.